DINA-community/Matching-Agent/README.md

 If you want to install only the base package, just run `uv sync`.
 The plugins can be installed with `uv sync --extra <PLUGIN_NAME>` later on.
 To install multiple extras, provie multiple `--extra` arguments.

+Your development environment is now ready to use.

 ### Matcher CLI